Why Your Battery Dies Faster Than Expected (Even at 100%)

 You just charged your battery.
 The display says 100%.
 You feel good about it.

-Then two hours later, sometimes less, Your Battery Dies Faster Than Expected, everything shuts off.
+Then two hours later, sometimes less, Your Battery Dies Faster Than Expected, and everything shuts off.
 The lights go out.
 The fan stops.
 And you are left staring at a system that was supposed to last the whole night.

 Sound familiar?
 You are not alone.
 This is one of the most common complaints from people running solar inverters and backup power systems at home.
 And the frustrating part is that the battery did not lie to you on purpose.
 It just does not know the full truth about itself.